 - I pulled together and introduced a glossary for Hindi readings (suitable for intermediate and advanced students) under the guidance of Professor Allison Busch.

-I enjoy my academic work but I’m always looking for freelancing opportunities to take a break from it.
-I also believe that scholars have a responsibility to engage with the public and not just with their colleagues.
+I enjoy my academic work but I’m always looking for freelancing opportunities to reach a public outside of academia.

 I have several years experience in writing and editing, as well as in designing for print and online.
 I have also done some translation as a researcher.
 I can be reached at adudney [at symbol] gmail [dot] com.